How to open bank account in Portugal as a non-resident

 Santander

-Global banking giant Santander has a Portuguese operation with over 600 branches⁷, offering some of the same accounts and deals that you can get elsewhere in the world.
-If you have an account with them already, you may find it easier to switch to their local business in Portugal.
+Global banking giant Santander has a Portuguese operation with a wide network of branches, and offers some of the same accounts and deals that you can get elsewhere in the world.
+If you have an account with the bank in the UK already, you may find it easier to switch to its local branch in Portugal.

 Services and products offered by Santander in Portugal include: